BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 I want to remove any lines in the generated `adblock.conf` file that contain any of the domains in the `adblock.exceptions` file.
-To do this, I use `awk` to convert each line into a `g/re/d` command for `ed`.
+To do this, I use `awk` to convert each line into a `g/re/d` command for `ed` (the line editor).
 This means that the line `code.facebook.com` will become `g/"code\.facebook\.com"/d`.
 When passed to `ed`, this will delete any lines that match the given regular expression.

 Using `ed` is quite a fun way to perform a series of edits to a file, as it can accept commands from `stdin`: